 |Water||yes||Constructing separate water tanks and making water supply available 24 hours.|

 |Electricity||yes||Making electricity supply available 24 hours by keeping a check on electricity theft and its conservation|

 |Road||yes||No improvement needed.
 But if there are no proper roads, then the construction of new roads, more flyovers and highways will be of help|

 |Public Transport||yes||Public transport is good, but better connectivity to more areas in the city can be achieved by introducing new buses and increasing the frequency of buses|

 7. Are the above public facilities shared equally by all the people in your area?
 Elaborate.

-Answer No the above-mentioned facilities are not shared equally in the areas.
+Answer No, the above-mentioned facilities are not shared equally in the areas.
 Water supply is not shared equally by all the people.
-The slum dwellers have to manage with a single water tap, where each house in a middle-class locality has a separate connection for water.
-When people of middle-class homes buy water from tankers to meet their needs, those in slums cannot afford it.
-However, other facilities, like electricity, road and public transport are shared equally by all.
+The slum dwellers have to manage with a single water tap, whereas each house in a middle-class locality has a separate connection for water.
+While people of middle-class homes buy water from tankers to meet their needs, those in slums cannot afford it.
+However, other facilities, like electricity, road and public transport, are shared equally by all.

 8. Data on some of the public facilities are collected as part of the Census.
 Discuss with your teacher when and how the Census is conducted.

 Answer Students have to do this under the guidance of their teacher.

 9. Private educational institutions – schools, colleges, universities, technical and vocational training institutes are coming up in our country in a big way.
 On the other hand, educational institutes run by the government are becoming relatively less important.
 What do you think would be the impact of this?
 Discuss.